stevob14/passivecash/index.md

 Please be **cautious** when looking at the dividend yield.
 Generally, the higher the yield, the more risky it may be for you as a shareholder.
 Stocks that have a dividend yield greater than 10% can be seen as risky investments.
 Here is a list of [high dividend stocks by yield](https://www.dividend.com/dividend-stocks/high-dividend-yield-stocks/#tm=3-high-yield-stocks&r=Webpage%231281&f_35=true&f_9_min=2&f_9_max=100) and [high dividend exchange traded funds by yield](http://etfdb.com/type/investment-style/dividend-etfs/#etfs__dividends&sort_name=dividend_yield&sort_order=desc&page=1).

+A user on reddit put together a portfolio he calls "Quad-fecta."
+It consists of 4 ETFs that incorporates a covered call strategy combined with capital appreciation which generates ~8% APY.
+This is one great example to creating a passive cash stream.
+More information can be read [here](https://www.reddit.com/r/qyldgang/comments/ncp0bl/quadfecta_covered_call_income_portfolio_analysis/).

 There are two types of dividends, qualified and non-qualified.
 Most regular dividends from corporations are qualified.
 One example of non-qualified dividends are dividends paid out by REIT(real estate investment trusts).
 The main takeaway between the two are that qualified dividends are taxed at capital gains rate, and non-qualified dividends are taxed at a person's regular income tax rate.
 One core fundamental of investing in dividend paying funds is minimizing taxes.
 Lets take a look at Tax Brackets for 2021 to get a better understanding.

 #### 2021 Single Filer Tax Brackets